 One common technique you might use as a clinical massage therapist is deep tissue massage, which can relieve chronic patterns of muscular tension.
 As a practitioner of this technique, you use various parts of the hands and arms, such as the fingers, fist and forearm, to apply greater pressure to the muscles than is found in other modalities.
 You must use care when using this technique to avoid injuring your patients or yourself.

 As a clinical massage therapist, you might treat patients with sports-related injuries or injuries related to other strenuous physical activity.
 Your treatments might also serve to enhance an athlete's performance by alleviating muscle soreness or strain.
 These applications will be sought most often in sports medicine clinics or fitness centers.

 You can earn a diploma, certificate or associate degree through an accredited clinical massage program.
 During your training, you will probably have to complete courses in anatomy, kinesiology and various massage techniques, as well as a certain number of clinical practicum sessions.
 According to the U.S. Bureau of Labor Statistics (BLS), most states require massage therapists to be licensed (www.bls.gov).
 Your licensing requirements are determined by the state in which you intend to practice, though most include passing either a state exam, the National Certification Examination for Therapeutic Massage and Bodywork (NCETMB) or the Massage and Bodywork Licensing Examination (MBLEx).

 Clinical Massage Therapy Career Outlook

-The BLS reported that massage therapy jobs were predicted to increase by 23% from 2012-2022, which was much faster than the average for other occupations.
+The BLS reported that massage therapy jobs were predicted to increase by 26% from 2016-2026, which was much faster than the average for other occupations.
 Many workers only find part-time positions, particularly when they start out in their career.
-Massage therapists made an average yearly wage of $40,350 in May 2012.